bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/i/IsHighType_1mNsJbl7z7nRsPj_JQtlc5/Documentation.md

-Information if the signal is high or dwarf (ground mounted).
+Indicates if the signal is high or dwarf (ground mounted).